TrellixVulnTeam/swahilipython_SCMU/Doc/library/sqlite3.rst

    across multiple threads.
 When using multiple threads with the same connection writing operations should be serialized by the user to avoid data corruption.

-   By default, the :mod:`sqlite3` module uses its :class:`Connection` class for the connect call.
-You can, however, subclass the :class:`Connection` class and make :func:`connect` use your class instead by providing your class for the *factory* parameter.
+   By default, the :mod:`sqlite3` module uses its :class:`Connection` kundi for the connect call.
+You can, however, subkundi the :class:`Connection` kundi and make :func:`connect` use your kundi instead by providing your kundi for the *factory* parameter.

    Consult the section :ref:`sqlite3-types` of this manual for details.